MarcoABCorrea/look-at-the-sky/README.md

 ## Automatic Documentation

 Run `npm run compodoc` to create or renew the documentation.
-To get a local view you can also open an http-server via compodoc itself, using `npm run compodoc-serve`, which will be available under `http://localhost:8080/`.
+It also opens an http-server via compodoc itself, which will be available under `http://localhost:8080/`.

 ## Build